 Push the stem into the top hole of the pumpkin.
 It should fit securely but you can use hot glue if you want.

-How to Style your pumpkins
+How to Style Yarn Pumpkins

 If you enjoy the blog, please sign up for our email list so you won’t miss a post!